GausSetExpander: A Simple Approach for Entity Set Expansion: Experiments

-\paragraph{Results} We assess the set expansion performance by comparing our approach to the baselines methods. \Cref{tab:results} presents the quantitative evaluation of our model.
+We assess the set expansion performance by comparing our approach to the baseline methods. \Cref{tab:results} presents the quantitative evaluation of our model.
 We can notice that GausSetExpander achieves comparable performance with current state-of-the-art methods.
 This demonstrates the validity of our hypothesis.
 When doing a fine grained analysis, we notice that GausSetExpander performs particularly poorly in the semantic class corresponding to the "Presidents".
 When investigating the results retrieved, we hypothesize that our algorithm probably fails in recognising the acronyms.
 In fact, a typical synset for the class "Presidents" will be \textit{"John\_Fitzgerald\_Kennedy, John\_F.\_Kennedy, John\_F\_Kennedy, John\_Kennedy, Kennedy, JFK"}.
 We hypothesize that probably a better encoding of the entities and tokens could resolve this problem.

 An emblematic example could be that, among the top retrieved entity for the class "Presidents" we can find "Hillary" or "Barack" or even Presidents of other nations which were not present among the ground-truths.
-This let us think that the results might not be as bad as the numerical evaluation lead to think. \Cref{tab:case_study} showcases few examples of top ranked entities but rejected.
+This let us think that the results might not be as bad as the numerical evaluation shows. \Cref{tab:case_study} showcases few examples of top ranked entities but rejected.

 One reason for this phenomenon could be the fact that the weak label is generated from a very noisy procedure.
-In fact, it is the result of the cosine similarity between the centroid of the set seed and the contexts of the 2 candidates entities.
+In fact, it is the result of the cosine similarity between the centroid of the set seed and the contexts of the two candidates entities.
 We hypothesize that a better method for generating a weak label than the naive cosine similarity could be beneficial.
 This leads to a a second point that it is worth mentioning which is that, our algorithm is very sensible to the amount of data.
 In fact, after a threshold which we empirically estimated around 50,000 articles, with a vocabulary of around 500,000 terms, we notice that the labels become extremely noisy and the overall performance degrades rapidly.